How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Best airbnb tips for renters

-Taxes On Your Airbnb Cleaning Fees
+Taxes on Your Airbnb Cleaning Fees

-Most new Airbnb hosts are surprised to learn that, in most areas, you have to pay state and local occupancy taxes on your entire payout, including the cleaning fee.
-In some cases, Airbnb collects and remits these on your behalf, like they do for my Florida state taxes.
+In some cases, Airbnb collects and remits these on your behalf, as they do for my Florida state taxes.
 Other times, you have to collect these manually through an Airbnb pass-through tax and remit them yourself.
 This is what I have to do monthly in Walton County, Florida, where the 30A beaches are located.

 Please note that I am not referring to income taxes.
 In that case, your Airbnb cleaning fees are essentially a wash of income and expense.
 Make sure you know all about the three types of taxes affecting your Airbnb.